 That’s because his gaffe seemed to tickle a lot of people’s funny bones and it quickly became a Twitter sensation and went viral.

-According to Front Row Analytics, Wilde appears to have garnered millions of dollars worth of media exposure from his gaffe; which, as of 11-18-14, was six times more than the $392,000 value GM would have gotten with a standard performance.
+According to Front Row Analytics, Wilde appears to have garnered millions of dollars worth of media exposure from his gaffe; which was at least six times more than the $392,000 value GM would have gotten with a standard performance.
 And the chevrolet.com website saw a 70% hike in visitors as well.

 The truth is that polished performances can be very impressive and very effective; but our humanity that shows through when we goof can truly endear us to our audiences and make our message far more memorable and magnetizing than we could ever imagine.

-As proof of this, the front page sub-headline of The Detroit Free Press on October 31 reads: GM turns exec’s bumbling performance at the World Series into a PR victory.
+As proof of this, the front page sub-headline of The Detroit Free Press on October 31 of that year read: GM turns exec’s bumbling performance at the World Series into a PR victory.
 (The headline reads: @EVERYONE: LEAVE #CHEVYGUY ALONE.)

 So when you start worrying about making a speech, keep in mind my husband’s words of wisdom: sometimes a mistake can take you in the right direction.